epezent/implot/README.md

 # ImPlot
 ImPlot is an immediate mode plotting widget for [Dear ImGui](https://github.com/ocornut/imgui).
 It aims to provide a first-class API that will make ImGui users feel right at home.
 ImPlot is well suited for visualizing program data in real-time and requires minimal code to integrate.
-Like ImGui, it does not use any C++11 features, headers, or STL containers, and has no external dependencies except for ImGui itself.
+Just like ImGui, it does not burden the end user with GUI state managment, avoids STL containers and C++ headers, and has no external dependencies except for ImGui itself.

 <img src="https://raw.githubusercontent.com/wiki/epezent/implot/screenshots/zoom_pan.gif" width="285"> <img src="https://raw.githubusercontent.com/wiki/epezent/implot/screenshots/controls.gif" width="285"> <img src="https://raw.githubusercontent.com/wiki/epezent/implot/screenshots/dnd.gif" width="285">